Board Vice Chair

 Becky’s lifelong education career began with a first job as a teacher’s assistant in a Head Start program in Sampson County.
 Subsequent positions have included work in public schools in Virginia and North Carolina, the NC Community College system, the Department of Public Instruction, the Department of Health and Human Services, the Division of Child Development– primarily with programs for young children at risk, literacy and teacher support, providing direct services as well as policy work.
 Ms. Johnson holds degrees from Duke University and the University of Virginia.
-She previously served on the boards of First Vote, The Methodist Home for Children, and the Carolina Ballet.
-Currently, Becky is on the NC Museum of History Associates Board, the Duke Divinity School Board of Visitors, and of course, the NC Child Board of Directors.
+Other active board affiliation includes North Carolina Museum of History Associates, executive committee and co-chair of membership committee.

 Senior Communications Specialist